 Pending the adoption of Union rules for the non-commercial movement of animals of the species listed in Part B of Annex I to Regulation (EU) No 576/2013, national rules apply.

-The maximum number of pet animals (dogs, cats or ferrets) which may be moved for non-commercial purposes cannot exceed 5.
+The maximum number of pet animals (dogs, cats or ferrets) which may be moved for non-commercial purposes is 5.

-By way of derogation, the maximum number may exceed 5 only where all of the following conditions are met:
+Exceptionally, the maximum number may exceed 5 only when all of the following conditions are met: